ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME error type "urn:ietf:params:acme:error:badNonce".
-An error response with the "badNonce" error type MUST include a Replay-Nonce header with a fresh nonce that the server will accept in a retry of the original query (and possibly in other requests).
+An error response with the "badNonce" error type MUST include a Replay-Nonce header with a fresh nonce that the server will accept in a retry of the original query (and possibly in other requests, according to the server's nonce scoping policy).
 On receiving such a response, a client SHOULD retry the request using the new nonce.